Critical Archive of the Visual and Related Arts

 72%

 Bingham should be faulted for all the elements of this painting that are not fully deployed: the unremarkable sky (which doesn't do much to distinguish the figures below it); the wedge of river (which is too simply an inversion of the foreground's pyramid of human action); the building/steamboat repoussoir (which is a little flatly functional).
 But then there's everything that's working.
 For one, the central figure group is unified despite how much stuff makes it up — a dozen figures arranged concentrically that still manage, despite how bounded and linear each one is, to build to a firm solid whole.
 Then there's the modeling, which is classic Bingham.
 See it in that greenbacked sitter's hat, just below the center of the painting: it looks like it could be peeled off the painting's surface without disturbing a thing around it, and yet it's integral to, say, the barreltops or the way the dancer twirls his kerchief.
 Like this hat, objects here — bodies, barrels, hats, boats — are all at once worlds to themselves and integral parts of the world around them.
 This is what makes Bingham's paintings worth seeing.
-(2025)
+(TFS, 2025)